Payment Processing 101: Integrated vs. Non-Integrated Payments

 QuickBooks Payments is an integrated payment processing solution designed for businesses using the QuickBooks accounting software.

-When choosing an integrated payment processing solution, you must consider the specific needs of your business.
-Some factors to consider are the types of payments you want to accept, the features you need, and the fees the solution charges.
+When choosing an integrated payment processing solution, you must consider your business’s specific needs.
+Some factors to consider include the payment types you want to accept, the features you need, and the fees the solution charges.

 Choose Your Payment Processor